gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Play Resource Card
 You may play a Resource card for it's effect.
 Place the Resource card in the Resource discard pile after resolving it's effect.
 #### Fuel
-- When played: move your pawn 3 spaces, ignore damage from Debris.
+- When played: move your pawn 3 spaces, ignore damage from debris.
 #### Electronics
-- When played: capture any number of Debris from 1 adjacent space.
+- When played: capture any number of debris from 1 adjacent space.
 #### Plastic
 - When played: upgrade your Space Ship's Debris Capacity by 1, up to a maximum of 10.
 #### Metal